How Retailers Can Boost Profitability with A.I.

 Package delivery technologies will see autonomous six-wheeled robots deliver packages to people’s front doors at any time they want.
 Food delivery chains have already tested this method by delivering lunches on the streets of London, and on campuses of several companies in California.

-Download our guide ‘AI: The Future Of Retail’ to learn how AI can impact your retail business.
+Speak to an Intelygenz expert today and learn how A.I. can impact your retail business.

 Get the latest roundup of the most important, interesting and stories from the past week.
 In your inbox every Saturday by 10am.